Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/v4-analytics-to-aep-analytics.md

 }
 ```

-Otherwise, if the v4 Mobile SDK library is linked as a jar, search for `adobeMobileLibrary` in your project and remove the jar file.
+Alternatively, if the v4 Mobile SDK library is linked as a jar, search for `adobeMobileLibrary` in your project and remove the jar file.

 {% endtab %}